Troubleshoot slow internet speeds

 Modems can occasionally get bogged down, which can lead to a sluggish or unstable connection.
 Many common connectivity problems can be solved by simply restarting your modem.
 If you have a C5500XK or C6500XK (SmartNID), be careful not to disconnect the green fiber cables.

-Optimize your WiFi setup
+Check your WiFi setup

 It's always worth looking at your WiFi setup if you're struggling with speed issues.
 Internet problems can often be caused by a weak WiFi signal.
 Here are some ways you can make sure your WiFi is running as fast as possible.